draveness/JSONCop/README.md

 ![](./images/jsoncop-demo.png)

-All the code between `// MARK: - JSONCop-Start` and `// MARK: - JSONCop-End` and will be replaced when re-run `cop install` in current project folder.
+All the code between `// MARK: - JSONCop-Start` and `// JSONCop-End` and will be replaced when re-run `cop generate` in current project folder.
 Other codes will remain unchanged.
 Please don't write any codes in this area.

 ```swift
 extension Person {